-Knausgaard’s story about the poet Hauge indicates another character of language than merely that of the ‘form’ give to everyday life by language; this is the ‘infinity of the poem’.
+Knausgaard’s story about the poet Hauge indicates another character of language than merely that of the ‘form’ given to everyday life by language; this is the ‘infinity of the poem’.
 The everyday lived present of Knausgaard’s limited and impoverished perception, of the driveway and the ground, are saturated and exhausted by the “tufts / of cranberries in the wood, the rose hips redden / along the stone dikes, nuts fall at a touch, / and clumps of blackberries gleam in the thickets, / thrushes poke about for the last red currants / and the wasp sucks away at the sweet plums” (339).

 Deleuze and Guattari account for this as the response to the ‘forms’ and borders imposed by language within language (A Thousand Plateaus, 110).
 Non-organic life itself gains a voice in the cranberries and blackberries poem.
 What occurs here is the transformation of “compositions of order” and ‘form’ into “components of passage.”
 There is no immediate escape from the ideal boundaries separating bodies; these boundaries must be utilized so that our ideal boundaries are continually varied.
 The kind of language which can free the explosive movement non-organic life is called writing: it is between lines of writing that life ‘passes,’ rather than being enclosed or ‘formed’ (201).
 Through variation within language, non-organic life manages to institute the state of continuous variation among borders.
 As it occurs in the realm of the ideal, the continuum of life is “virtual,” this virtuality consisting in what is “real” “beneath” the everyday, which unconsciously utilizes pre-existing boundaries between bodies (110).
 What philosophy involves, then, is pushing language “to its own limits”, which simultaneously brings bodies into a metamorphosis of their contents and an overstepping of their forms (108).
 Philosophy allows the co-ordinating or selective power of life to take place within language itself.
 Deleuze tells us in Cinema 2 that philosophy is essentially passing through a death and going towards another death.
 We can now give this poetic claim its proper rigor: philosophy is passing through the ideal boundaries which separate bodies, through language, and then returning to those boundaries in a way which perhaps transforms them.
 In this way, we see that the relationship between life and the ‘forms’ of language is at the heart of Deleuze’s conception of philosophy itself.